ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/table.rst

 The javascript table plugin provides the javascript counterpart to the enhanced table class.
 It uses the jQuery UI widget pattern, which means that it will be available directly on the table.
-The initial setup is done automatically when a datasource is declared in the `table class
+The initial setup is done automatically when a datasource is declared in the :doc:`/development/usage/table`.
-<../usage/table.html>`_.

 .. note ::